Hidden Challenges: A Day in the Life of a Young Person with Autism Spectrum Disorder

 ‘Hidden Challenges: A Day in the Life of a Young Person with Autism Spectrum Disorder’ is a Culture at King's collaboration with the Department of Child and Adolescent Psychiatry and graphic designer, Dominique Sherwood.

-This project is part of the Cultural Institute’s Early Career Researchers scheme.
-Virginia Carter Leno has been mentored by Dr Anna Kolliakou, the Cultural Institute’s Knowledge Exchange Associate for the Institute of Psychiatry, Psychology & Neuroscience.
+This project is part of the Early Career Researchers scheme.
+Virginia Carter Leno has been mentored by Dr Anna Kolliakou, the Knowledge Exchange Associate for the Institute of Psychiatry, Psychology & Neuroscience.
+It is supported by the university's Culture team.